|

 with sites, the motifs present and carbon dating.
 Cross referencing images

+with other artifacts is helpful too.
 In simple terms, petroglyphs are carved or painted images on rock faces.

 There are a few methods those people used to create the images and they include